Applications to join the pathway have closed

 When you join the pathway, you’ll have a dedicated advisor and team to support you and help with any challenges.
 We'll guide you through placements, fellowship training, and professional hurdles.
 We'll also help you plan your career and explore future options.
 Our advisors are rural medicine experts, and most of them have done the pathway.

-We offer flexible training, exclusive workshops and access to term experiences that can be hard to get.
+We offer flexible training, exclusive workshops and access to experience that can be hard to get.
 You’ll also do a customised prevocational training program in your first 2 years.
 This program builds the skills and knowledge you need for the next stage of your training.

 Connection